asasinsqrl/necroforge/README.txt

 Basically, put all of your code in a text file, run it through NecroForge, and see what happens.
 I can't promise you'll get what you want, but you might. x)

 # NecroForge - Easy File Creator
 Welcome to NecroForge, the simplest way to create tons of files without coding!
-Created by [Your Name], the ultimate file wizard, this tool lets anyone generate HTML, CSS, JS, and more with just a few clicks.
+Created by [asasinsqrl], the ultimate file wizard, this tool lets anyone generate HTML, CSS, JS, and more with just a few clicks.
 Version 1.2.0 brings a friendlier experience—now it’s more forgiving with file formats!

 ## What’s New
 - **Easier Text Files**: No need for perfect syntax!
 Add comments, spaces, or messy blocks—NecroForge handles it.